LispCookbook/cl-cookbook/getting-started.md

     rlwrap sbcl

-But we'll setup our editor to offer a better experience instead of working in this REPL.
+This brings *some* quality of life to a bare-bones terminal REPL, but we'll setup our editor to offer a much better editing experience instead of working in such a terminal REPL.
 See [editor-support](editor-support.html).

 <div class="info" style="background-color: #e7f3fe; border-left: 6px solid #2196F3; padding: 17px;">
 <!-- if inside a <p> then bootstrap adds 10px padding to the bottom -->